-Day Life and Head Course students are privi-

-ADMIS-SIONS.
-CONTINUED.
-ADMIS-SIONS: CONTINUED. leged to work without extra charge in all the classes of the schools, including the evening classes
+Day Life and Head Course students are privileged to work without extra charge in all the classes of the schools, including the evening classes.

 Day Antique Course students may work in the Night Antique Classes without extra charge.

 NIGHT LIFE MODELLING.
 The Night Life Modelling Classes will be continued unless the attendance should fall below six in any class.